-In short, don’t put anything on or make your site do anything it doesn’t have to.
+In short, don’t put anything on your site it doesn’t have to have.
 Make sure you understand what capabilities your WordPress theme allows and compare that to what you want your site to be able to do and look like.
 Once you’ve evaluated your needs vs. your capabilities, trim the fat.
 Get rid of any functions, code, images, fonts, etc. that you don’t have to have.
+If you’re following along to speed up your WordPress site, then you should be able to re-run a speed test and see an improvement already.
 Think sleek and minimal.
 A great looking site can still be fast and score well on performance if you do the extra steps to get it in shape.

 Bonus Speed Tricks:

 - Keep the number of pages to a reasonable number.